Imperial Valley Irrigated Lands Coalition

 If you have any questions please email us at ivilc@icfb.net or call us at 760-352-3831

-As of December 2021, irrigated agriculture in the Imperial Valley is now under the new General Order.
-The IID-ICFB Coalition which has managed the program since 2015 will continue to do so and will work to assist growers with reporting in order to remain in compliance.
+As of December 2021, irrigated agriculture in the Imperial Valley is now under a General Order.
+The IID-ICFB Coalition which has managed the program since 2015 has continued to do so and will work to assist growers with reporting in order to remain in compliance.
 You will notice that we have renamed the coalition to Imperial Valley Irrigated Lands Coalition (IVILC) to make it more fitting to the current program.

 Transitioning from TMDL to the New General Waste Discharge Requirements

 Membership in the Imperial Valley Irrigated Lands Coalition enables growers and landowners to be in compliance with the new General Order requirements.
-Subject to any new notices, existing TMDL members will be automatically enrolled in the new program in 2022.
 IVILC has also contracted with MLJ Consulting in order to provide a seamless transition for Imperial Valley farmers.
 MLJ Consulting has extensive experience in working with irrigated land coalitions including in a technical and environmental capacity, through the regulatory process, as well as designing and managing member portals.
-All reporting in the future will be on the new website, which will be rolled out in the fall of 2022.
-The September 1st TMDL reporting will not be required for 2022.
-Your next farm plan update will be due January 1, 2023.
+All reporting, as of last year, will be completed on the new website, ivilcportal.com, which was rolled out in the fall of 2022.
+The September 1st TMDL reporting deadline is no longer in place.
+Farm Plan and Nitrogen Management Plans will be due January 31st of each year.
+Your next reporting deadline will be January 31, 2026 for all crops harvested in 2025.

 In an effort to keep costs to farmers and landowners to a minimum, ICFB will continue working with Imperial Irrigation District (IID) staff on collection activities to qualify under the Tier I pricing.
-As noted in the California Code of Regulations, Tier I states if a discharger is a member of a group that has been approved by the state board to manage fee collection and payment, then the fee shall be $100 per group plus $1.29 per acre of land for the 2021-2022 year.
-Please note the fee schedule for 2022-2023 has not yet been released and is likely to increase.
+As noted in the California Code of Regulations, Tier I states if a discharger is a member of a group that has been approved by the state board to manage fee collection and payment, then the fee shall be $100 per group plus $1.50 per acre of land for the 2025-2026 year.

 To summarize, the following is required to be a participant of the coalition: